 The individual on-page SEO of your website’s content must be customized for each page and post in particular, at the same time, the on-page SEO of the individual page must fit inside the grand SEO scheme of the whole website reinforcing the SEO of the whole site.

 A mistake when filling the metadata of individual pages is overlooking the conflicts that the SEO tweaks you apply to it create in relation to the SEO optimization of other pages on your website.

 Tertiary SEO Microcopy

 Copy that is meant to build the content that you’ll use with web app integrations, like rich media, is another SEO copy that you shouldn’t overlook.
-While it may be less important than the two other it should be customized to be appropriate for each of the integrations in which the microcopy is going to play a part.
+While it may be less important than the two others it should be customized to be appropriate for each of the integrations in which the microcopy is going to play a part.

 Image if you have different SEO strategies employing different keywords for your website and the social media channels for which you’ll use the integrations.
-In that case, copying the meta data of the page to the integrations isn’t good, since we want to employ the keywords of a different SEO strategy.
+In that case, copying the metadata of the page to the integrations isn’t good, since we want to employ the keywords of a different SEO strategy.

 Luke Rosenberg, It's Your Choice CC BY SA 2.0